 Even if you use the Tor browser, your traffic can still be traced back to you by anyone with sufficient time, resources, and know-how.
 In fact, the Tor browser was found to have a vulnerability in 2017 that in some instances leaked real IP addresses.

-This problem mentioned above was especially serious for MacOS and Linux users.
+This problem mentioned above was especially serious for macOS and Linux users.
 If these users had taken the precaution to also have a VPN operating in the background, however, their real IP addresses would not have been compromised.

 Therefore, it is highly advisable that you use a VPN in addition to Tor while browsing the dark web.

-VPNs encrypt your web traffic and make sure your IP address is hidden from any hackers or government surveillance, even if there is a leak within the Tor browser.
+VPNs encrypt your web traffic and make sure your IP address is hidden from any hackers or government surveillance, even if there is a leak within the Tor network.
 For more information on VPNs, see our detailed explanation.

 Please be aware, however, that not every VPN provider is equally reliable.
-Free versions often suffer from slow service, data limits and security leaks.
+Free versions often suffer from slow service, data limits, and security leaks.
 We would recommend using NordVPN as a good VPN that works well with Tor.

 - Excellent protection and a large network of servers